-I call for tamarind water in a lot of my recipes, which is no surprise given that I spend so much time writing about Southeast Asian cuisine.
+I call for tamarind paste or tamarind water in a lot of my recipes, which is no surprise given that I spend so much time writing about Southeast Asian cuisine.
 Tamarind is a souring agent commonly used in the region, but also in worcestershire sauce back home.
 Also, when mixed with sugar syrup, lime juice, and fizzy water, it makes an ace summer drink that would probably be even better with gin (someone please report back).

 Since it can be diluted later if necessary, tamarind water is best made thick.
 The ratio to aim for is between 1:1 and 2:1 warm water to tamarind pulp.
 Avoid making it thinner as too much water can dilute the dishes calling for the tamarind water.

 You can make a reasonable quantity in advance, but after a couple of weeks you’ll probably find things growing in the fridge.
 Freeze what you don't use.